Intersection theory: The Chow ring

 The Chow ring is the group of algebraic cycles modulo rational equivalence together with the following commutative intersection product:

-whenever V and W meet transversely, where $V \cap W = \cup_i Z_i$ is the decomposition of the set-theoretic intersection into irreducible components.
+whenever V and W meet properly, where $V \cap W = \cup_i Z_i$ is the decomposition of the set-theoretic intersection into irreducible components.

 Self-intersection

 Given two subvarieties V and W, one can take their intersection V ∩ W, but it is also possible, though more subtle, to define the self-intersection of a single subvariety.

 Given, for instance, a curve C on a surface S, its intersection with itself (as sets) is just itself: C ∩ C = C. This is clearly correct, but on the other hand unsatisfactory: given any two distinct curves on a surface (with no component in common), they intersect in some set of points, which for instance one can count, obtaining an intersection number, and we may wish to do the same for a given curve: the analogy is that intersecting distinct curves is like multiplying two numbers: xy, while self-intersection is like squaring a single number: x^{2}.
 Formally, the analogy is stated as a symmetric bilinear form (multiplication) and a quadratic form (squaring).

 A geometric solution to this is to intersect the curve C not with itself, but with a slightly pushed off version of itself.
 In the plane, this just means translating the curve C in some direction, but in general one talks about taking a curve C′ that is linearly equivalent to C, and counting the intersection C · C′, thus obtaining an intersection number, denoted C · C. Note that unlike for distinct curves C and D, the actual points of intersection are not defined, because they depend on a choice of C′, but the “self intersection points of C′′ can be interpreted as k generic points on C, where k = C · C. More properly, the self-intersection point of C is the generic point of C, taken with multiplicity C · C.

 Alternatively, one can “solve” (or motivate) this problem algebraically by dualizing, and looking at the class of [C] ∪ [C] – this both gives a number, and raises the question of a geometric interpretation.
 Note that passing to cohomology classes is analogous to replacing a curve by a linear system.

 Note that the self-intersection number can be negative, as the example below illustrates.